IMAGE BY - freepik (rainbow mountain)

 Capturing the Perfect Shot

-And remember, the most memorable photos are the ones that tell a story.
-Consider capturing not just the mountain, but also the people you meet along the way—fellow hikers, local guides, or even the alpacas that call this rugged terrain home.
+The best pictures are the ones that have a story behind them.
+So, try to capture not just the photo of the mountain itself but also the people you meet on your way-those fellow hikers, local guides, or even the alpacas that live around this rough terrain.

 A FINAL NOTE